-Jonathan Reed – Jonathan is the founder of Strategy First LLC, a local consulting firm helping organizations with strategic planning and management processes.
-He is an adjunct faculty member of the Florida Institute of Technology College of Business, where he teaches courses in management while earning his doctorate degree.
+Dr. Jonathan Reed – Jonathan is founder of Strategy First LLC, a local consulting firm helping organizations with strategic planning and management processes.
+He is a past L3Harris executive and current adjunct faculty member at the Florida Tech College of Business where he teaches courses in management.
 Mr. Reed excels at driving business growth through strategy, innovation, and execution.
 Jonathan is a father of three boys and an active volunteer within the community.

 Karen Montas – Karen, one of the area’s best personal injury attorneys, has spent years in the forefront of charitable causes, including Junior League of South Brevard.
 Her support of other charities that address children’s needs combined with being a mother of two enables Karen to provide valuable insight to our charity.